How the dichotomy emerged (1980s–1990s)

 How to interpret the criteria

-The first four criteria are related to pain, and at least two of these must be met.
-The last two are associated symptoms, of which at least one must be met for migraine.
-In tension-type headache, only sensitivity to light or sound is possible.
+The first four criteria relate to the pain, and at least two of these should be met.
+The last two are associated symptoms, of which at least one must be present for migraine.
+For tension-type headache, only photo- or phonophobia is possible.

-When the first triptan, sumatriptan, was introduced to pharmacies in the early 1990s, doctors' training focused on the differential diagnosis of migraine and tension-type headache, and unfortunately this still resonates in headache diagnostics.
-Well, since then it has been understood that there are a few more sides to the matter.
-As early as 1992, it was noted that chronic tension-type headache improved with sumatriptan (1).
-When the International Headache Society published the third version of its headache classification (2), it included chronic migraine, which was defined as having at least 15 headache days per month for at least three months, and having at least 8 headache days that met the criteria for migraine or had been successfully treated with a triptan, and the rest, i.e. at least 7 headache days, met the criteria for tension-type headache.
-This divided headache researchers for a while, but gradually even the last, mainly Southern European, researchers realized that the scientific evidence was very convincing.
-The most convincing evidence of the sliding connection between tension-type headache and migraine is Finnish.
-The working group led by Docent Mikko Kallela showed that people who were completely free of headaches did not have the genetic load caused by migraine genes (3).
-Surprisingly, those who suffered from tension-type headache did have such a load, and this load increased as they moved towards more clinically severe forms of migraine.
+When the first triptan, sumatriptan, became available in pharmacies in the early 90s, medical training focused on the differential diagnosis of migraine and tension-type headache, and unfortunately, this still echoes in headache diagnostics today.
+Well, since then, it has been understood that there are a few more aspects to the matter.
+Already in 1992, chronic tension-type headache was found to improve with sumatriptan (1).
+When the International Headache Society published the third version of its headache classification (2), chronic migraine was included, defined as having headache on 15 or more days per month for at least three months, with at least 8 headache days meeting migraine criteria or successfully treated with triptans, and the remaining at least 7 headache days meeting tension-type headache criteria.
+This divided headache researchers for a while, but gradually even the last stubborn ones, mainly from Southern Europe, understood that the scientific evidence was very convincing.
+The most convincing evidence for the sliding connection between tension-type headache and migraine is Finnish.
+A working group led by Docent Mikko Kallela showed that individuals completely free of headaches do not have a genetic burden caused by migraine genes (3).
+Surprisingly, those suffering from tension-type headache did have such a burden, and this burden increased when progressing to clinically more severe forms of migraine.

-Are tension headaches and migraines different degrees of the same disease?
+Are tension-type headache and migraine different stages of the same disease?

 Sources